 Although the house was built with running water and wired for electricity, Altavista did not have electricity at that time.
 It would be 12 years before electricity was available in Altavista.
 According to family history once electricity was available the house was simply connected and everything worked.

 The house did not originally have an inside kitchen.
 This is due to the burning of the first two homes.
 The brick kitchen was used until a modern kitchen was added circa 1930.

 All four of the upstairs rooms were bedrooms and each was furnished with two double beds.
 This room belonged to Gladys Fauntleroy and is now interpreted to reflect the life of a young Victorian girl.
 Children were expected to behave as tiny adults in both manners and dress.
 Victorian life was centered on adults and children were often largely raised by the domestics or a nanny.
 Pursuits considered appropriate for girls included playing with dolls or dollhouses, hosting nursery teas for friends, and various craft projects like making paper flowers, decoupage, silk painting, and cutting paper into elaborate designs.
-The tea dress in the corner is a period though not a family piece.

 This room often housed as many as six to eight girls, as relatives liked to “summer” at Avoca.
 Summer was a time of great activity at Avoca with guests participating in pickling, preserving, gardening, churning, sewing and all sorts of leisure activities to fill the long days.
 At night, adults gathered on the front porch while children played croquet in the yard, sang songs or caught fireflies.
 By September things would quiet down and all the guests would head for home.

 Campbell County Gallery

 This room interprets the English-speaking history of Campbell County.
 There are many interesting pieces displayed here, but here are a few of the highlights:

 · Above the mantel, you will notice three land grants representing this area, two of which were owned by Col. Charles Lynch.